 Originally opened on December 20, 1956, Hotel Valley Ho has classically cool roots and stands as a modernist icon in Downtown Scottsdale.
 Owned by John B. Mills, along with Robert Foehl and his wife Evelyn, it was built on the belief that “the important thing is to make your guest feel wanted.”
-The architect, Edward Varney, was a student of Frank Lloyd Wright known for his minimalist style.
+The architect, Edward Varney, was known for his cool, minimalist style.

 Hotel Valley Ho was a true Hollywood hideaway in its heyday, host to Bing Crosby, Tony Curtis, Janet Leigh and Zsa Zsa Gabor, among others.
 Celebrities loved that the paparazzi would not follow them to Scottsdale.
 Ramada acquired the hotel in 1973 and renamed it “Ramada’s Valley Ho Resort.”
 Over the years, some of the classic design elements were altered and the hotel lost its luster.
 In 2002, the property went up for sale.
 Local company Westroc Hospitality worked to restore the hotel to its mid-century splendor and continues to manage operations.